What are orphaned database data files?

 How to fix it?

-Since they are still offline, they probably not necessary.
+Since they are still offline, they are probably not necessary.

 - Consider removing the files.

-- If there is a potential, you may need something from them, backup first.
+- If there is a potential need for something from them, ensure to back up first.